codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Inputs--Outputs---Debug-69dc.md

 The way you handle inputs and outputs is very similar to Flode.
-We also offer a way of outputting debug information.
+We also offer a way to run and debug your code before assessing it through a challenge's "Check it!" button.

 {Run the code on the left}(python run-user.py 1-intro/io-debug.py)